aleph2c/miros/docs/_sources/towardsthefactoryexample.rst.txt

      'INIT_SIGNAL:c1',
      '<- Queued:(0) Deferred:(0)']

-We see that the spy log shows that we had two run to completion events with no surprises.
+We see from the spy log that we had two run to completion events with no surprises.
 Notice that the event processor tried to call the state functions with the ``ENTRY_SIGNAL``, ``INIT_SIGNAL`` and ``EXIT_SIGNAL`` as it should have, even though our state methods did not handle these events.
 The handlers for these events were left out of the state method examples to keep the code compact.
+This demonstrates that the event processor assumes that a missing handler for ``entry``, ``init`` and ``exit`` signals are handled by a state method.

 .. _towardsthefactoryexample-registering-callbacks-to-specific-events: